School of Health and Rehabilitation (Keele University)

-Keele University School of Allied Health Professions (SAHP) is a teaching department of Keele University, Staffordshire, England.
+Keele University School of Allied Health Professions and Pharmacy is a teaching department of Keele University, Staffordshire, England.
 All programmes offered by the school are taught in the MacKay Building on the Keele University campus near Newcastle-under-Lyme.
 The school also uses facilities at the Keele University Medical School and from the wider university.
 The school offers educational programmes at undergraduate and postgraduate levels.
 There is an active research focus within the school with many of the teaching staff being members of Research Institutes at the university.
 The school is a regional hub of the National Physiotherapy Research Network.

 History

 The school was originally known as The Oswestry and North Staffordshire School of Physiotherapy (ONSSP) located at the Robert Jones and Agnes Hunt Orthopaedic Hospital in Oswestry, Shropshire.
 It had its first intake of students in 1939 and awarded graduates a Diploma of Physiotherapy.
 The development and implementation of a physiotherapy honours degree programme at Keele University was a collaborative venture between the university and ONSSP.
 Co-operation between representative members of the ONSSP and collaborating departments of the university led to the development of an integrated course.
 At that time, the school remained an autonomous institution based at Oswestry, working in collaboration with the university.

 In 1994 the ONSSP transferred on to the Keele University campus becoming the Department of Physiotherapy Studies.
 The department moved into permanent premises in the MacKay Building in January 1995.
 During this time a new integrated modular course was developed in order to fully integrate the department into the university structure.
 The university, Chartered Society of Physiotherapy and the Council of Professions Supplementary to Medicine (now known as the Health Professions Council) validated this course in June 1995.
 The school worked towards consolidation of the undergraduate course, development of research activity and expansion of the Postgraduate portfolio.
 In September 2004 the school changed its name to the School of Health and Rehabilitation to reflect the fact that its current and future activities encompassed more than Physiotherapy education.